petyaracz/Racz2026mondasz/Readme.md

 8. run phon dist, generate SVM preds for nonwords x training data []
 9. run "pick something" experiment for nonwords []
 10. write paper []

+idea: don't fit learners on each paradigm. instead, fit on stems but consider which stems vary in which paradigms.